GizemRedif/Mrs-Santa-ArgeJam2024/README.md

 2- Open the ArgeJam folder with Unity.
 3- Use the Unity Editor to run the game.

 ⚠️ Note: This project was developed during a game jam under time pressure and may contain bugs or missing components.
 It might not run properly without adjustments.
+Also, since it was our first experience as a team, we could not keep the project file very organized.